MSU Michigander Scholars Program

 How to apply

-Students interested in participating in the program should attend an information session, search Scholars on Handshake.
+Students interested in participating in the program should attend an information session (Spring Semester dates TBD), search Scholars on Handshake.
 Students can also email Jennifer Jennings jjenning@msu.edu or Garth Motschenbacher motschen@egr.msu.edu.